micci184/doclingo/README.md

 # doclingo

 `doclingo` is a TypeScript CLI that translates technical documentation through Gemini.
 It reads Markdown from a file path or stdin and writes the translated Markdown directly to stdout so it can be piped into other tools without extra logs.
+The CLI targets the cost-effective **gemini-1.5-flash-8b-latest** model by default.

 ## Requirements

 - Node.js 24 LTS (Krypton) or newer
-- `GEMINI_API_KEY` environment variable (Gemini API key)
+- `GEMINI_API_KEY` environment variable (Gemini API key with access to Gemini 1.5 Flash 8B)

 ## Setup